Scholarships and Bursaries

 The key difference is that a bursary is means-tested and a scholarship isn’t.
 The GDST offers bursaries so that a GDST education is accessible to the best and the brightest girls, including those who are not in a position to pay full fees.

-Music, Performing Arts and Sport Scholarships are available for entry into Year 7 and Sixth Form and information about these scholarships will be sent to interested applicants.
+Academic, Music and Sport Scholarships are available for entry into Year 7 and information about these scholarships will be sent to interested applicants.
 Please tick the relevant box on the registration form to express your interest in these scholarships.

 How does the Bursary and Scholarship scheme work?